yaozhong/mexico_workshop_nanopore_hands_on/README.md

 # if GPU is intended to use, please first specify qlogin v100 option, and using the --nv option like
 singularity shell --nv --writable <YOUR-IMAGE-NAME>
 ```

+4. Example data and configuration files
+We provide 100 reads of raw fast5 signals in the data fold.
+Configurations used in guppy is also places there.

+## Base-calling

+## Assembly

+## Structural variant detection